Umuzi-org/tech-department/content/how-to-contribute/_index.md

 - prerequisites: what should the student do before this content.
 - tags: sortof like how you tag your stackoverfow questions
 - story_points: agile weights
-- available_options: this one is a bit more involved.
+- available_flavours: this one is a bit more involved.
 Some projects can be done in js or typescript.
 Some projects can be done in any language.
 Some projects can be done in

 ## First you need to get yourself set up